noriyuki-ishii-820/teamProfileGenerator/README.md

 Once the user hits "I'm Done" the application will generate an HTML file with the data entered. (the design of the website is subject to change)

+An example of the generated file can be found in the output folder.

 ## License

 MIT